-Final round of consultation on the Provisional Constitution: MOCA, OC and ICRIC successfully organized final rounds of consultations in Mogadishu with 290 (W: 49; M: 241) representatives from Federal Member States (Hirshabelle Galmudug and South West) and Banadir regional administration, civil society organizations, women, youth, think-tanks etc. The aim of the consultations was to obtain feedback and inputs on the third revised version of the provisional constitution.
-As per the tri-entities the 3rd draft of the Constitution contains 157 articles, 14 articles (19%) require further political negotiation while the remaining 143 articles (81%) are of technical nature and do not bear political contention.
+Final round of consultation on the Provisional Constitution: MOCA, OC and ICRIC successfully organized final rounds of consultations in Mogadishu with 290 (W: 49; M: 241) representatives from Federal Member States (Hirshabelle Galmudug and South West), civil society organizations, women, youth, think-tanks etc. The aim of the consultations was to obtain feedback and inputs on the third revised version of the provisional constitution.
+As per the tri-entities the 3rd draft of the Constitution contains 157 articles, 14 articles (19%) require further political negotiation while the remaining 143 articles (81%) are of technical nature that can be relatively easily agreed by the Somali leaders.
 MOCA, OC and ICRIC will submit the third revised version of the Provisional Constitution together with the hand over reports to the upcoming 11th Parliament and the new administration.